0gust1/svelte-local-gpx-viewer/README.md

 **PROJECT UNDERGOING REFACTORING**

+- An app (local first, browser only) to load geo routes files, edit their metadata and export them for sharing and web publishing.
-A small collection of Svelte components to load GPX files (**local first, persisted in browser's indexedDB**) and display them.
+- A small collection of Svelte components to display the routes + metadata.

+Notable technical features:

 - Local-first database is powered by [Dexie.js](https://dexie.org/).
 - Route and map display is powered by [maplibre](https://maplibre.org/) (and the [svelte-maplibre wrapper library](https://github.com/dimfeld/svelte-maplibre)).